 There are several stages involved in the editing process, although not every author will need to use all of them.
 I am sometimes approached by an author for proofreading, when what they really want – or need – is line editing.
 For a summary of the different stages please click here, but in brief the services I offer are:

-- Manuscript assessment – another useful tool for a work in progress, but a more economic option than a developmental edit.
+- Manuscript assessment – a useful tool for a work in progress, more economical than a full edit.
 I will read the entire manuscript (perhaps making the odd on-screen comment but otherwise not editing the text, except perhaps for small sections as examples).
 I will then prepare an editorial letter of two to perhaps fifteen pages, dealing with the strengths and weaknesses of the MS (plot, characterisation, point of view, etc.) with suggestions.
-Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (developmental editing; line or copy-editing; proofreading).
+Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (editing as detailed above; proofreading).

 - If you require copywriting, please contact me.
 I can recommend several experienced copywriters, depending on your needs.